 The Scran & Scallie

 A walk through Stockbridge (start all the way in Dean Village and wend your way along the river) will take you to the doorstep of The Scran & Scallie, and rest assured, they will take it from there.
-A characterful, knowledgable and witty restaurant staff will make you feel right at home, and the interiors help to this effect.
-A cozy, brick fire place, fluffy chair throw here and there, plus whimsical wall paper are all homey, stylish and Scottish.
+Characterful, knowledgable and witty restaurant staff will make you feel right at home, and the interiors help to this effect.
+A cosy, brick fire place, fluffy chair throw here and there, plus whimsical wall paper are all homey, stylish and Scottish.
 Now is the time to go for pub classics: The Scran & Scallie steak pie is the house favourite.
-BL

 A small, off-the-tourist-track bakery in Edinburgh’s new town, Archipelago Bakery serves up fresh bread, salads and brownies, all made by friendly founder Caroline.
 The outdoor tables are perfect for sunny brunches and lunches.